 Economists for Brexit, the group that campaigned hard in the closing weeks of the referendum campaign to demonstrate the economic upside to leaving the EU, has re-launched in an expanded form.
 Its intention is to combat the efforts of the defeated Remain campaign to draw the UK into a fudged ‘EU Lite’ settlement that would be the worst of both worlds.

-The original ‘gang of 8’ leading economists – including well-known figures such as Roger Bootle, Dr Gerard Lyons and Professor Patrick Minford – has expanded into a new Efb Policy Advisory Group to include Professor David Blake of Cass Business School, Professor Kevin Dowd of Durham University and Martin Howe QC, Britain’s leading expert on sovereignty and the EU.
+The original ‘gang of 8’ leading economists – including well-known figures such as Roger Bootle, Dr Gerard Lyons and Professor Patrick Minford – has expanded into a new Efb Policy Advisory Group to include Professor David Blake of Cass Business School, Professor Kevin Dowd of Durham University, Martin Howe QC, Britain’s leading expert on sovereignty and the EU, and Graeme Leach, CEO and Chief Economist of Macronomics.

 During the campaign The Economists for Brexit comprised of eight independent, leading economists who were convinced of the strong economic case for leaving the EU.
 The group believes that whilst there are a substantial number of economic arguments to support Brexit.
 The purpose of this group is to explain the vey clear economic arguments in favour of Brexit, offering the public - who are crying out for clarity on the economics of Brexit facts based on proven economic models, as opposed to speculation.